boopathi-0007/Food-Calorie-Estimation-Using-Machine-Learning/README.md

 let recommendation=""

-/* AI LOGIC */

 if(bmiStatus=="underweight"){

 if(cal>200){
 recommendation="Recommended for weight gain"
 }else{
-recommendation="You can eat but high calorie foods better" }
+recommendation="Eat more calorie foods for weight gain" }

 }